 {135}

-The object of Mr. Monsell, and he avows it,| is plainly, to compose a new church system out of the remains of old dissent and the scattered brethren who expect the &#8220;Church of the Future.&#8221; He informs us that the system which he &#8220;finds to be biblical&#8221; is nowhere established.| To accredit this new system, the one now existing must be depreciated, as well as the brethren who were already labouring in the field.
+The object of Mr. Monsell, and he avows it,¦ is plainly, to compose a new church system out of the remains of old dissent and the scattered brethren who expect the "Church of the Future.", He informs us that the system which he "finds to be biblical" is nowhere established.¦ To accredit this new system, the one now existing must be depreciated, as well as the brethren who were already labouring in the field.
 The dissenting tendency of one part of the Free Church is evident.
 The opportunity was too favourable to be missed.
-He will allow all sorts of things in these brethren, provided they join themselves to his work and to himself.|
+He will allow all sorts of things in these brethren, provided they join themselves to his work and to himself.¦

-He suggests to his Swiss brethren rules of conduct, to win to their side, if possible, all the flocks in the midst of which they may be found, or if that does not succeed, to separate themselves from them as from &#8220;gnawing leprosy.&#8221; He hides, under a very transparent veil, that he is speaking of the flocks of &#8220;Brethren,&#8221; when he says that there is scarcely any means of reaching his end in great assemblies, because there are in them always brethren well taught and decided; but that there is more hope of gaining &#8220;the little churches of the villages.&#8221; The pages quoted contain a curious appeal to the &#8220;Brethren,&#8221; on which he makes sure of producing some effect, to act after the same principles, which he accuses other Christians of putting in practice; and he ends in a very curious way, by asking them to send him money, and by adding these words, &#8220;This will act as a visible bond between us; and what better bond could we desire?&#8221;
+He suggests to his Swiss brethren rules of conduct, to win to their side, if possible all the flocks in the midst of which they may be found, or if that does not succeed, to separate themselves from them as from "gnawing leprosy."
+He hides, under a very transparent veil, that he is speaking of the flocks of "Brethren," when he says that there is scarcely any means of reaching his end in great assemblies, because there are in them always brethren well taught and decided; but that there is more hope of gaining "the little churches of the villages."
+The pages quoted contain a curious appeal to the "Brethren," on which he makes sure of producing some effect, to act after the same principles, which he accuses other Christians of putting in practice; and he ends in a very curious way, by asking them to send him money, and by adding these words, "This will act as a visible bond between us; and what better bond could we desire?"

 If that be the only subject of the tract, what necessity is there, it will be said, to draw thereon the attention of Christians?
 None, in reality; and if all ended there, silence would be

-| He has even given the programme of his system which, in the main, is, as it seems to me, nothing but the old dissenting system, in preserving even the two shades of difference of Mr. F. Olivier and Mr. Rochat.
+¦ He has even given the programme of his system which, in the main, is, as it seems to me, nothing but the old dissenting system, in preserving even the two shades of difference of Mr. page Olivier and Mr. Rochat.
 He builds, however, on the system of Mr. Olivier, only admitting the system of Mr. Rochat in a subordinate manner, and by the side of the other, and by paying his court to what he calls the new and amiable dissent of the Free Church (although it has not the veto of the church, the only safeguard against the entrance of the unconverted, and although there be clergy in it).
-It is all one. &#8220;The friendly division&#8221; is even a means fully admitted (pp. 60, 61) in order to reach the desired end.
-The proposed system accepts it, provided that no one is friendly with the &#8220;gnawing leprosy&#8221; of Brethren.
+It is all one.
+"The friendly division" is even a means fully admitted (pages 60, 61) in order to reach the desired end.
+The proposed system accepts it, provided that no one is friendly with the "gnawing leprosy" of Brethren.

-| Page 96, of Mr. Monsell&#8217;s tract.
+¦ Page 96, of Mr. Monsell's tract.

-| Pages 125, 126.
+¦ Pages 125, 126

 {136}